Why a Musical About Thea von Harbou?

 does the play include any dance sequences?

 Yes: A Baroque dance in the first act, and a Busby-Berkely-like sequence that opens the second act.
-There are also several scenes that require choreographed movements for actors.
+There are also several scenes that require choreographed movement for actors.